 Francis Crick, on his discovery of DNA structure

-On this day eight years ago, the most creative biologist of the twentieth century died in San Diego, California.
+On this day eight years ago, the likely most creative biologist of the twentieth century died in San Diego, California.
 He was one of the greatest scientists of of all time, along with Einstein, Darwin and Galileo, who transformed fundamentally our view of humanity’s place in the universe.

 Not only did Crick, with Watson, discover (or rather untangle) the structure of the DNA molecule – making possible today our genome project and treatments for many genetic and metabolic disorders, he also made bold, and prescient speculations about human consciousness – the essential processes of higher life.

 And, like all truly accomplished people, he did not take personal credit for the discovery: if he had not discovered it some other people would have – he and Watson just happened to be there when it happened.
 Even more remarkably, he did not stop there.
 He did not stop to defend and enjoy his new status for the rest of his career but more often than not, went out on a limb to explore new territories, risking ridicule even, to learn the truth about our being.

-By 1966, he had already discovered “the secret of life” as he had long hoped by successfully leading a world-wide group of brilliant molecular biologists to crack the genetic code – the task of figuring out how the genetic information in the DNA molecule orchestrate the synthesis of protein, the main constituent of all life.
+By 1966, he had already discovered “the secret of life” as he had long hoped by successfully leading a world-wide group of brilliant molecular biologists to crack the genetic code – the task of figuring out how the genetic information in the DNA molecule orchestrates the synthesis of protein, the main constituent of all life.
 It was a long and tedious process that took thirteen years after the structure of the DNA molecule itself became known in 1953.

 However, he would not be satisfied until he also knew how the brain worked: